 Regional Planning.
 Regional growth and development is of significant concern for metro area citizens and community leaders.

 As a regional planning commission under Section 30-28-105, DRCOG prepares the region's long-range plan for growth and development, transportation, and environmental quality.
-The Metro Vision regional plan describes a vision for the future of the region and policies to guide local growth decisions over that period.
+The regional Metro Vision plan describes a vision for the future and policies to guide local growth decisions.

-Metro Vision is the policy basis for all of DRCOG's programs and serves as the framework and context in which the council collaborates with other organizations on issues of mutual interest.
-DRCOG supports those efforts that implement Metro Vision and encourages state and regional entities to respect Metro Vision and other regional agreements when making decisions.
+Metro Vision is the policy basis for all of DRCOG's programs and serves as the framework and context in which the regional council collaborates with other organizations on issues of mutual interest.
+DRCOG supports those efforts that implement Metro Vision and encourages state and regional entities to align their policies and investment decisions with Metro Vision and other regional agreements to advance common objectives.

-The Metro Vision regional plan describes a vision for the future of the region and policies to guide local growth decisions over that period.
+The Metro Vision regional plan describes a vision for the future of the region and policies to guide local growth decisions.

-DRCOG supports Metro Vision goals for regional planning and may support or oppose legislative proposals based on consistency with these goals.
+Metro Vision establishes several regional goals, as summarized below, and DRCOG may support or oppose legislative proposals based on consistency with these goals.